cncf/glossary/content/en/hypervisor.md

 ## Problem it addresses

 Traditionally, a server could only run one operating system at a time.
-Devoting all the resources of the host machine to a single service was not the most effective way.
+Devoting all the resources of that server to just a single application was not the most effective way.
 Considering the capabilities of a server it can run multiple applications.
 There is a need for software that can provide the same environment as a physical machine to the applications within it.
 Multiply the environments and commit resources to them as needed, ensuring their security simultaneously.